cozy/cozy.github.io/src/dev/konnector.md

 #### Request data

-Once the konnector is able to be authenticated by the online service, the next step is to fetch data.
+Once the connector is able to be authenticated by the online service, the next step is to fetch data.
 The most common case is that the invoices we want to fetch are listed in a HTML page.
 So to request data, we fetch the target webpage that contains invoices list.

-But sometimes, the webpage is a JavaScript page that uses a JSON API url.
+But sometimes, the webpage is a JavaScript page that uses a JSON API URL.
 JSON is easier to parse than full HTML webpages.

 For the purpose of this guide, let's consider we are in the case of a full HTML webpage, like the service given as an example in the template: http://books.toscrape.com

-This is the easiest part, juste fetch the webpage:
+This is the easiest part, just fetch the webpage:

 ```js
 const $ = await request('http://books.toscrape.com/index.html')